MuhammadNurMaulana/cuisine/README.md

 ### [Cuisine Demo](https://restaurant-cuisine-ruddy.vercel.app/)

-**Cuisine Restaurant**, a construction company with more than 100 projects and beautiful designs.
-This website was built using NextJs framework and TailwindCSS.
+**Cuisine Restaurant**, This website is created to introduce a restaurant with unique flavors and to provide quality food and service akin to a five-star restaurant. .

 ## Preview
 Checkout this amazing website [here!](https://restaurant-cuisine-ruddy.vercel.app/)